stevana/stateful-pbt-with-fakes/README.md

     | Get_ Int
     deriving (Eq, Show, Functor, Foldable)

-  -- We'll generate increments and reads of the counter with equal probability. generateCommand :: Counter -> Gen (Command Counter r) generateCommand _s = elements [Incr, Get]

-  -- The fake takes a command and the model of the counter and returns a new -- model and a response. runFake :: Command Counter r -> Counter -> Either Void (Counter, Response Counter r) runFake Incr  (Counter n) = return (Counter (n + 1), Incr_ ()) runFake Get m@(Counter n) = return (m, Get_ n)
+  -- The state machine takes a command and the model of the counter and returns -- a new model and a response.
+We'll come back to the role of the `Either` later. runFake :: Command Counter r -> Counter -> Either Void (Counter, Response Counter r) runFake Incr  (Counter n) = return (Counter (n + 1), Incr_ ()) runFake Get m@(Counter n) = return (m, Get_ n)